d3fc/d3fc/site/src/api/series-api.md

               If *mappingFun* is specified, sets the mapping function to the specified function, and returns this series.
 If *mappingFunc* is not specified, returns the current mapping function.

+              <a name="seriesMulti_decorate" href="#seriesMulti_decorate">#</a>
+              *seriesMulti*.**decorate**(*decorateFunc*)

+              If *decorateFunc* is specified, sets the decorator function to the specified function, and returns this series.
+If *decorateFunc* is not specified, returns the current decorator function.

+              With the SVG multi series, the decorate function is invoked once, with the data join selection that creates the outer container.
+              With the canvas multi series the decorate function is invoked for each of the associated series.

               #### Canvas specific properties